tomas-fryza/vhdl-course/lab1-gates/README.md

 4. Use **File** > **Add Sources...
 Alt+A** > **Add or create simulation sources** and create a new VHDL file `tb_gates` (same filename as tested entity with prefix `tb_`).
 Again, click **OK** to define an empty module.
 You will find the new simulation file in **Simulation Sources > sim_1**.
 Copy/pase the following testbench to `tb_gates.vhd` file. **Important:** Make sure you are modifying `tb_*.vhd` file!

+   You can generate the testbench file by [online generator](https://vhdl.lapinoo.net/testbench/) or use the folllowing text.

    ```vhdl
    library IEEE;
    use IEEE.STD_LOGIC_1164.ALL;